mnberthe/aws-solutions-architect-associate-notes/README.md

 that uses __machine learning and pattern matching to discover and protect your sensitive data__ in AWS(ex in an S3 bucket).
 - Macie helps identify and alert you to sensitive data, such as __personally identifiable information (PII)__
 - Notifies through an __EventBridge event__

+## Network Firewall
+- Protect your entire Amazon VPC
+- From Layer 3 to Layer 7 protection
+- Any direction, you can inspect
+  - VPC to VPC traffic
+  - Outbound to internet
+  - Inbound from internet
+  - To / from Direct Connect & Site-to-Site VPN
+- Internally, the AWS Network Firewall uses the AWS Gateway Load Balancer
+- Rules can be centrally managed cross- account by AWS Firewall Manager to apply to many VPCs